Tennessee Firearm Bill of Sale

 Does a firearm bill of sale need to be notarized in Tennessee?

-What information is required on a firearm bill of sale in Tennessee?
+How much does it cost to get a firearm bill of sale in Tennessee?

-Can I write my own firearm bill of sale in Tennessee?
+What information must be on a firearm bill of sale in Tennessee?

 Ready to create your Tennessee firearm bill of sale?